KnapsackPro/knapsack/README.md

 Now everything should works.
 You will get warning at the end of rspec results if time execution will take too much.

 ### Info for Travis users

+For the first time run all specs at once with enabled report generator.
+Edit `.travis.yml`

+    script: "KNAPSACK_GENERATE_REPORT=true bundle exec rspec spec"

+After tests pass your should copy knapsack json report which is rendered at the end of rspec results.
+Save it into your repository as `knapsack_report.json` file and commit.

 You can parallel your builds across virtual machines with [travis matrix feature](http://docs.travis-ci.com/user/speeding-up-the-build/#Parallelizing-your-builds-across-virtual-machines).
 Edit `.travis.yml`